tomeshnet/p2p-internet-workshop/module-2/worksheet/3-cards-of-tlds.md

 ---

-# `.tv`

-The domain is currently operated by dotTV, a Verisign company; the Tuvalu government owns twenty percent of the company.
-In 1999, Tuvalu negotiated a contract leasing its Internet domain name ".tv" to a company formed by idealab for $50 million in royalties over a 12-year period.
-The Tuvalu government receives a quarterly payment of US$1 million for use of the top-level domain.
-With the first $1 million payment the government received, Tuvalu was finally able to afford the $100,000 it cost to join the United Nations.
-Lou Kerner joined .tv as its CEO in January 2000, and the company began selling .tv domain names in April 2000.
-Verisign acquired .tv in December 2001.

-**Scenario: Middleman Offer**

-In this scenario, a ccTLD hands over maintenance and management of their TLD to a third-party operator.
-They can choose to do this for lots of reasons, though the most common reason is that the country itself lacks the IT infrastructure to actually run a domain registry and needs assistance promoting the TLD.
-However, this choice comes with caveats–technically the players only receive a percentage of profits from the TLD.

----

 # `.io`

 .io is one of the fastest-growing top-level domains on the internet, a particular favourite among start-ups and technology companies.
 It refers to the British Indian Ocean Territory, a remote but strategically-important scattering of islands in the middle of the Indian Ocean, also known as the Chagos Archipelago.
 It consists of seven atolls and over 1,000 tiny islands.